Rain Gardens Are Design Elements that Work with Excess Rainwater

-In the Pacific Northwest, it rains; everyone knows this.
-Though those particularly dreary spells, those few peaks of sunlight feel like a lifeline to warmer and brighter times.
-But before we all move on to flowers, long hikes, and lazy river floats, let’s think for a second and consider what we can do this summer to better prepare our landscapes for the excess rainwater that is bound to plague the Northwest again next fall.
+In the Pacific Northwest, it rains.
+In the times when it is sunny, it pays to think for a second and consider what we can do to better prepare our landscapes for the excess rainwater that is bound to plague the Northwest again next fall.

 What is a Rain Garden?

-Rain gardens are a great way to dress up a part of the landscape, as well as add functionality to it.
-To the untrained eye, it looks like a grouping of plants, hopefully native, but at least water-loving.
-Depending on the plant choices, they can be bright and colorful, with lots of different textures and varied bloom times, only adding to the beauty of the overall landscape.
+Rain gardens are a great way to dress up part of the landscape as well as add functionality to it.
+It often involves a grouping of stones and water-loving plants.
+The plants may be bright and colorful during much of the year, with lots of different textures and varied bloom times, adding to the beauty of the overall landscape.

-There are many different ways to build a rain garden, but the overall concept is the same.
-Make a depression where you have a low spot/water pooling, put in some fresh soil and/or drain rock, plant water-loving plants thinking about the locations that will be getting the most and least water, and watch it collect rainwater and thrive.
-This is obviously over-simplified and there’s more that goes into it, and a good online resource is Portland Metro.
-They have a guide that goes through the technical ways to design and build a rain garden if you’re looking to do the job yourself.
-If not, give us a call, we can help.
+There are many different ways to build a rain garden, but the overall concept is the same: make a depression where you have a low spot/water pooling already, put in some fresh soil and/or drain rock, move in some water-loving plants, and watch the area collect rainwater and thrive.
+There’s more that goes into it, but that’s the basic idea.
+A good online resource for the DIYer is Portland Metro.

-The following images are not rain gardens that we have built.
-But great images to show how lovely and useful a rain garden can be.
+The following images show how lovely and useful a rain garden can be.

 A rain garden in action!
 Source: SailorsTales